emacsway/emacsway.github.io/_sources/about.txt

     * "Clean Architecture: A Craftsman's Guide to Software Structure and Design" by Robert C. Martin
     * "Development of Further Patterns of Enterprise Application Architecture" by Martin Fowler
     * "xUnit Test Patterns.
 Refactoring Test Code." by Gerard Meszaros
-    * "Building Microservices.
-Designing Fine-Grained Systems" by Sam Newman
+    * "Service-Oriented Architecture Analysis and Design for Services and Microservices" by Thomas Erl
     * "Applying UML and Patterns: An Introduction to Object-Oriented Analysis and Design and Iterative Development" by Craig Larman
     * "The Definitive Guide to MongoDB" by David Hows, Peter Membrey, Eelco Plugge, Tim Hawkins
     * "High Performance MySQL" by Baron Schwartz, Peter Zaitsev, and Vadim Tkachenko